evantahler/couchqueue/readme.md

 - `data`: A JSON hash of any relivent information to publish.
 It is best to publish IDs to be looked up later rather than all the information needed by the task
 - `runAt`: (optional) A unix timestamp (in seconds) when the task can be run.
 A null value will be itnerprited as `now`
 - `scope`: (optional) either `any` or `all`.
 Defaults to `any`.
 Should each registed queue recieve only one copy of the task, or should all relevemnt workers preform the task?
+- `singularlyEnqueue`: (optional) should more than one of these events be allowed in the queue at a time?
+- `singularlyRun`: (optional) should more than one of these events be allowed to be run at a time?

 ### Getting Tasks & Starting work